Growing Jalapenos: How To Get Sweet Heat

-A: Growing a jalapeno plant from store-bought seeds is possible, but not guaranteed.
-Many of the ones sold in supermarkets are hybrids and their seeds do not necessarily breed true.
+A: Growing a jalapeno plant from store-bought pepper seeds is possible, but not guaranteed.
+Many of the ones sold in supermarkets are hybrids and their pepper seeds do not necessarily breed true.
 It’s worth a shot, but don’t expect huge harvests from any jalapeño you grow this way!

 A: These spicy babies love full sun!
 Give them plenty.